addysfsu/Light_Chaser/README.md

     *   ![UML-2](https://github.com/addysfsu/Light_Chaser/blob/main/image-4.png?raw=true)
 ## 3D Print
 1. 3D model files
+    *   The 3D model .stl files were created in Shapr3D
     *   There is a plate for holding the LEDs and buttons, that snaps into a case.
-An existing clear plastic bubble was repurposed for our build, however any XX diameter hemisphere will do.
+An existing clear plastic bubble was repurposed for our build, however any 71mm diameter hemisphere will do.
     *   For the LED holding mounts, [this](https://www.printables.com/model/625992-5mm-led-holder) print was used